goldenstallion/Transfer_data_from_Mongo_to_mySQL/README.md

 <h1>Using Relationalize to transfer Data from MongoDB to MySQL.</h1>
 Relationalize is a python library that helps transform collections of documents in JSON objects format into sets of normalized tables that can be loaded in a relational database.
-After which the relationalized object is converted into a dataframe that is then written in a relational database.
+This normalized tables are then converted to CSV files which in turn are easily written into a relational database.

-      //example
+      //example of json objects
       {'Address': 'Sears Streer, NZ',
       'Age': '42',
       'Name': 'Raj Kumar',